| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 a full moon and the bright festive decorations which illuminated the exteriors

+of many homes.
 The ready availability of cheap air travel and the low cost of living

 in third world countries encouraged many tourists, including some residents